jpsim/AWSPics/README.md

   // Image Magick Lambda Layer ARN
   // - this is needed for ImageMagick to resize images in Node.js 10.x
   // - from step 8 above
-  // - context below in README
+  // - context above in README
   // ------------------
   "ImageMagickLayer=arn:aws:lambda:us-east-1:........:layer:image-magick:...",